religiosa1/git-webhook-receiver/README.md

 Infortmation on how to configure nginx + [certbot](https://certbot.eff.org/) can be find [here](./docs/nginx-setup.md).

+If you don't have an HTTP-server available, you can use internal SSL functionality by passing cert and key files in the corresponding config fields.

 ## Config file

 App requires a config file to start.
 By default, config file is read from